OleksandraLesya/goit-pyweb-hw-11-API/README.md

 - Get contacts with upcoming birthdays
 - Environment-based configuration with `.env`
 - Poetry for dependency management
+- Email verification for new users
+- Rate limiting on contact creation
+- CORS enabled for web applications
+- User avatar upload using Cloudinary
+- Caching of user data with Redis

 ## Authentication & Authorization
 - Authentication: User registration and login with JWT tokens.